spxis/jsjudo/README.md

 - What is an ID selector and how is it used?
 - How does a class selector differ from an ID selector?
 - What is a child selector?
 - How does a browser determine how CSS selectors are applied to an element?
+Describe CSS specificity.
 - What are pseudo classes and how are they used?
 Name three.
 - What are pseudo elements?
 How are they defined?
 Name one.
 - How do you use the CSS content property?
 What pseudo-elements are used with this property?
+- What is the difference between the nth-child and nth-of-type?
 - What are 3 ways to apply CSS styles to a web page.
 - What is CSS grouping and how is it used?
 - How do floats work in CSS?
 How would you clear a float?